RobinWebbers/turtle-clib/README.md

 Hi there fellow c programmer,

-To make my (and probably your) life easier, I've made some c libraries.
+To make my (and hopefully your) life easier, I've made some c libraries.
 Use them as you please.
 If you find any bugs or things I could improve on, I'd be glad to hear.

 ## Usage